zenml-io/zenml/docs/book/component-guide/container-registries/aws.md

 the [stack registration wizard](../../how-to/stack-deployment/register-a-cloud-stack.md), or [the ZenML AWS Terraform module](../../how-to/stack-deployment/deploy-a-cloud-stack-with-terraform.md) for a shortcut on how to deploy & register this stack component.

+You can also consider using [our sister mlstacks project](https://mlstacks.zenml.io), which helps you to quickly set up infrastructure using Terraform.
 {% endhint %}

 The ECR registry is automatically activated once you create an AWS account.
 However, you'll need to create a `Repository` in order to push container images to it: